pulp/pulpcore/docs/contributing/dev-setup.rst

 .. warning::

     It is important to ensure that your repositories are all checked out to compatible versions.
-    Check the ``setup.py`` of each repo see the version it provides, and the versions it requires.
+    Check the ``setup.py`` and ``requirements.txt`` files of each repository to see what version it provides and which versions it requires, respectively.

 Installation